 Ask one of our staff for a deck cooler if you would like one for storing your drinks.
 It will keep the drinks cooler and the refrigeration colder, as people will not be going in it every 5 minutes for a drink.
 There is also an in-build cooler for drinks just forward of the salon seating.

-Please note that we are in the tropics and we cannot guarantee that items will remain frozen when placed in the fridge and that fruit, vegetables and other fresh produce may have a shortened shelf life.
-The top loading and galley fridge drains into the bilge.
+Please note that we are in the tropics, and we cannot guarantee that items will remain frozen when placed in the fridge and that fruit, vegetables and other fresh produce may have a shortened shelf life.